Professor of Historical Musicology

 Cambridge CB2 1ST

 Iain Fenlon is Professor of Historical Musicology in the Faculty of Music, and a Fellow of King’s College.
+He is also a Fellow of the Royal Historical Society, and a Visiting Professor in Heidelberg, 2016-17.

 He studied at Reading (BA 1970), Birmingham (MA 1971) and Cambridge (PhD 1977).
 In 1973-4 he was an advisory editor for Grove 6, then Hayward Research Fellow at the University of Birmingham (1974-5), a fellow of Villa I Tatti, (Harvard Center for Italian Renaissance Studies) Florence (1975-6), and Junior and subsequently Senior research fellow at King’s College, Cambridge (1976-83).
 From 1979 he was Lecturer at Cambridge, and in 1996 was appointed Reader.
 He has held visiting appointments at Wellesley College, Massachusetts (1978-9), Harvard University (1984-5), the British School in Rome (1985), the Centre de Musique Ancienne, Geneva (1988-9), the École Normale Superiéure, Paris (1998-9), and the University of Bologna (2000-2001).
 In 1984 he was awarded the Dent Medal of the Royal Musical Association, and was elected Fellow of the Society of Antiquaries in 1989.
 He has also held Visiting Fellowships at All Souls College, Oxford (1991-2), and New College, Oxford (1992), and is Honorary Keeper of the Music at the Fitzwilliam Museum, Cambridge.
 Fenlon is the founding editor of Early Music History (1981-).
 He has recently been elected a member of the Academia Europaea (2013).